RequestNetwork/auto-comments/README.md

 ## Integration Testing

 For integration testing purposes, we maintain a separate [auto-comments-test](https://github.com/RequestNetwork/auto-comments-test) repository.
-This repository contains workflows that:

-1. Test actual PR events using the reusable workflow
-2. Allow manual simulation of different PR events
-3. Support testing different branches or versions of the workflow
+This repository provides a real-world environment for testing the workflow.

-If you're developing changes to this workflow, you can test them using the integration test repository before merging to the main branch.
+If you're developing changes to this workflow, you should test them using the integration test repository before merging to the main branch.

 ## License